blahosyl/operator-game/README.md

 ### Milestone "popups"

 Certain perfect streak milestones trigger a celebratory "popup".
-Currently these are streaks of 3, 5, and 10 correct guesses in a row.
+Currently, these are at 3, 5, and 10 correct guesses in a row.

 At these points, clicking the Submit button activates the Milestone event.
 This consists of 2 parts: